Creating a survey is not always easy, but when you look at a perfectly crafted Survey, they look so simple, don’t they.

 Nothing contributes to the success of your survey as much as the right survey questions.
 So, it’s important to spend time crafting your questions.
-Good questions provide you with high quality, reliable data.
+The questions and answer options in your survey will define the accuracy and reliability of the results.
+Right questions provide you with high quality, reliable data.

 On the other hand, poorly structured questions lead to incomplete surveys, unfocused responses and biased results.
 Such responses will render your research incomplete, inaccurate and ineffective.

-Here are a few dos and don’ts of writing effective survey questions.
+Here are a few tips on how to write effective survey questions:

-Each question should be concise and focused.
+Each question should be concise and to the point.
 Clear questions elicit clear and relevant responses.

 Don’t write leading questions.